American Women Artists

 Located on the third floor of The Baker Museum

-Making a Mark: American Women Artists highlights the significant legacy and continuous contributions of women artists in the development of modern and contemporary art in America.
-The majority of the works on view are drawn from the museum’s permanent collection, which comprises more than 4,000 works, and they are augmented by several works on loan from Naples collectors.
+Conceived as a companion exhibition for Blurring Boundaries: The Women of American Abstract Artists, 1936 – Present shown in the adjacent galleries, Making a Mark: American Women Artists highlights the contributions of women artists in the development of modern and contemporary art in America.
+Most of the works on view are drawn from The Baker Museum’s permanent collection, which comprises more than 4,000 works, and they are augmented by works on loan from several Naples collectors.

 Charmion von Wiegand (American, 1896-1983).
 No. 157, 1961.
 Gouache and graphite on paper.
 21 3/4 x 29 1/2 inches.
 Artis—Naples, The Baker Museum.
 000.15.262.
 Museum purchase from the collection of Ahmet Ertegün. © Estate of Charmion von Wiegand; Courtesy of Michael Rosenfeld Gallery LLC, New York, NY.

 Miriam Schapiro (Canadian-American, 1923-2015).
 A Heart for All, 1983.
 Acrylic, appliqués and fabric on board.
 30 x 31 inches.
 Artis—Naples, The Baker Museum.
 2007.2.06.
 Gift of John Raimondi. © 2021 Estate of Miriam Schapiro/Artists Rights Society (ARS), New York.